 If you’re up for a hike, Altamira is one of the most stunning Antigua, Guatemala photo locations.

 Located twenty minutes outside of the sleepy town you can be engulfed in the beautiful nature of Guatemala.
 Here you can catch a memorable glimpse of the whole city.

 Altamira has stunning views of all 3 volcanos surrounding Antigua.

 If you make it down the mountain you will find a wooden structure of a man.
-You can purchase 25- photos taken from a drone for around $20-UDS.
+There is a booth where you can purchase 25- photos taken from a drone for around $20-UDS.

 Address: Aldea el Hato, Vuelta Grande Zone 1, calle al Mirador, lot 11-A, Antigua, Guatemala